vir123-devf/Face_Trace/README.md

 | 7 | **Blockchain Upload** | `chain/client.py` + `chain/contract.sol` | Compiles and deploys the `EvidenceVerifier` Solidity contract to a local Ganache chain, then calls `submitHash()` to write the evidence hash on‑chain. | Solidity 0.8 · web3.py · py‑solc‑x · Ganache |
 | 8 | **Re-verification** | `chain/client.py` (`is_verified`) | Calls `isVerified(hash)` to read the record straight back from the chain, then deliberately tampers with one field of the bundle, re‑hashes it, and shows that hash comes back `False` — proving the on‑chain record is tamper‑evident, not just stored. | On‑chain read call |

-Run end‑to‑end, `demo.py` prints every one of these stages live, including the confidence score of the winning match and the tamper‑check result — this is exactly what the screen recording should capture.
+Run end‑to‑end, `demo.py` prints every one of these stages live, including the confidence score of the winning match and the tamper‑check result.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>